hp-net/resume/_work-experiences/04-amg-bull-atos.md

 print: true
 logo: logo-amg
 ---

-I started my real IT developer journey as a trainee in AMG.net.
-I was one of the **best students** and during the first phase of training I understand what this coding is all about.
-The second phase of training was work on a real project, in my case it was Orange portal.
+My IT developer journey began as a trainee at AMG.net, where I was recognized as one of the **top students**.
+During the first phase of training, I gained a solid understanding of coding fundamentals.
+The second phase involved working on a real-world project—the Orange portal.

-After training, I’ve stayed in AMG.net.
-Very fast, I was assigned to “Functional Expansions” as projects **technical team leader**.
-Team was small from 2 to 5 people.
-It was rather small, recurring projects with changes too small to put them in big release.
-Usually, development took less than a couple of days.
-Together with my colleague, we have manage to make this project as a role model for others.
-We manage to **make it profitable, good documented and well communicated**.

-During that time I was responsible for almost whole delivery process.
-From design, develop to delivery preparation.
-My role was to prepare pricing for the change, document, implement, test, merge it and prepare deployment instructions.
+Following the training, I continued at AMG.net and was quickly promoted to **Technical Team Leader** for the “Functional Expansions” projects.
+Leading a team of 2 to 5 people, I managed smaller, recurring projects focused on incremental changes, often completed within a few days.
+Together with a colleague, we transformed these projects into a **role model for other teams** by making them * *profitable, well-documented, and effectively communicated**.

-I was also responsible for maintaining development environment.
+In this role, I handled nearly all aspects of the delivery process, including design, development, and deployment preparation.
+This involved tasks like preparing pricing, documenting requirements, implementing changes, testing, merging, and creating deployment instructions.
+I was also responsible for maintaining the development environment.

-After a few years I’ve decided to move to something bigger.

-I’ve stayed in Orange, but moved to big releases.
-I was involved in **eCommerce** part.
-Most of my responsibilities were the same but on a much bigger scale.
-During that years I was also responsible for **code refactoring, performance optimization, source code quality, third-party audits analysis, big commerce architecture modifications**.
-From time to time I’ve also helped in other regions of Orange, e.g: nju mobile eShop.
+After several years, I decided to take on larger challenges.
+I remained within Orange but transitioned to their major release projects, particularly in the **eCommerce** domain.
+My responsibilities grew significantly in scale and included **code refactoring, performance optimization, source code quality improvements, third-party audit analysis, and major commerce architecture modifications**.
+Occasionally, I also contributed to other regions of Orange, such as the nju mobile eShop.

-Apart from Orange, I was also very active on company level.
-I was participating in **offering processes, employee and students trainings**.
-I was also involved in **internal projects**.
-I have crated and administrated plugins for Confluence and Crucible from Atlassian stack.
+Beyond my project-specific contributions, I was highly active at the company level.
+I participated in **offering processes, employee and student training sessions**, and various internal initiatives.
+Additionally, I developed and managed plugins for Atlassian tools such as Confluence and Crucible as part of internal projects.